tngrssl/pastis/README.md

 - Merge with Yasmin's code for DW MRS

 ## Questions and things to try for the paper

+- slASER GAMMA implementation: impact for fit on not? check in vitro, etc.

+- Process new data 349_AP_P2_MOELLE

+- Show group-averaged rejected spectrum

+- Evaluate data rejection approach with peak properties estimated before and after

+- Compare theory and effective acquisition durations

+- Check WS and noWS water FWHM

 - Did 2nd order shim help?
 Check notebooks